gilmaimon/ArduinoWebsockets/README.md

 The next sections describe board-specific code for using WSS with the library.

 ### ESP8266
-With the esp8266 there are 2 ways for using WSS.
+With the esp8266 there are multiple ways for using WSS.
 By default, `ArduinoWebsockets` does not validate the certificate chain.
 This can be set explicitly using:
 ```c++
 client.setInsecure();
 ```